EugeneYilia/InformationEncoder/README.md

 # InformationEncoder
-An information encoder for Eugene Soft.
+An information encoder for EEugeneSoft.